dummifiedme/TheNotebook/NotesVault/Article 21.md

 	- Constitution is supreme.
 	- It means limitations on the power of both, executive as well as legislature.
 	- Judiciary can challenge even the wisdom of law.
-	- "DUE PROCESS of LAW"
+	- > "DUE PROCESS of LAW" = Principle of natural justice.
+		>